 Before you go on to this.
-There's a question just coming in here from Keith, who says, how is it we actually classified disc herniations, or bulges?
+There's a question just come in here from Keith, who says, how, how is it we actually classified disc herniations, or bulges?
 What makes them large or small?
 Or is it really just down to whether they're compressing nerves?

 It's to do largely with the proportion of the canal that's occluded by the disk.
-So if on the MRI scan, you can see CSF, you can see why it's around the disk and around the nerves, then you know that there's no compression of the nerve.
-If it's occluded and you can't see any CSF, then you know that the spinal canal is being completely closed off by a disc bulge or whatever it is.

-Actually very often in a radiologists report, you'll see there is a large paracentral disk bulge.
-But there's no nerve compression and no foraminal stenosis, or whatever else.
+So if if on the MRI scan, you can see CSF, you can see why it's around the disk and around the nerves, then you know that there's no compression of the nerve.
+If if it's occluded and you can't see any CSF, then you know that the spinal canal is being completely closed off by by a disc bulge or whatever it is this actually very often in a radiologists report, you'll see there is a large paracentral dispo.
+But there's no note nerve compression and no foraminal stenosis, or whatever else.

-Yes, and very often you'll also see that the radiologist will comment that the cauda equina is not compressed.
+Yes, and very often you'll also see that the radiologists will comment that the quarter recliner is not impressed.

 It's funny how that seems to be standard for some radiologists, whereas others don't do that.
 I would have thought that they were all taught to follow the same sort of procedure.
 I suspect they probably are.
-But then habits drop into practice and the good radiologists, the thorough ones will always comment on the cauda equina and say that they you know, there is no compression of a cauda equina, whether the conus terminates appropriately and where the cauda equina travel through.

-I've seen so many where they say the conus terminates at an appropriate level and though I'm not sure what I do with that information.
+But then habits drop into practice and the good radiologists, the thorough ones will always comment on the cord recliner and say that they you know there there is no compression of a quarter require that whether the CONUS terminates appropriately and where the quarter required to travel through.
+So yeah, yeah, I've always I've seen so many where they say the CONUS terminates at an appropriate level.
+And I'm not sure what what I do with that information.

 But I guess, you know, coming back to Keith's question, the reality is that many patients won't have access to an MRI scan before they come in to see you.
 So how do you know that it's a large disc bulge would be a reasonable question.
-And again, the symptoms would be indicating, bilateral leg pain, or raging radicular pain.
+And again, the symptoms would be would be indicating bilateral leg pain, or raging radicular pain?

-I don't know whether there's any evidence to indicate one way or the other in this but if someone has a large disk bulge, one of the things, a disk bulge of any sort, one of the concerns you might have as well, what's the likelihood that it's going to get worse?

-And I don't know if there's any way of judging that from MRI or any other way.
+A little bit there's any evidence to indicate one way or the other in this but if someone has a large disc bulge, one of the things a disc bulge of any sort, one of the concerns you might have as well, what's the likelihood that it's going to get worse?
+Yes.
+And I don't know if there's any way of judging that from MRI or any other way

-I think changes in sensory and motor function is an indicator.

-An indicator that it has gotten worse.

-And that is probably a more serious disk bulge than something which is without sounding unkind, just pain, if it's just pain, but you've got you know, well preserved motor function and sensory responses, then you can be more reassured then not.
+I think changes in sensory and motor function is an indicator that it has gotten worse.
+And that is a more serious probably a more serious disposer than then something which is without sounding unkind, just pain, if it's just pain, but you've got you know, well preserved motor function and sensory responses, then you can be more reassured then that not?

 Yeah, I had a question right here.
-Victoria wants to know if there's a higher incidence of cauda equina syndrome in women.
+Victoria wants to know if there's a higher incidence of cord recliner syndrome in women.
 Again, not that it will affect your referral protocols.

-I've not seen any literature to support that.
-But there may well be, but again, you know, how useful is that kind of information?
+I've not seen any literature literature to support that.
+But there may well be but again, you know, how useful is that kind of information?